 It's important to be sure that your choice in LivePlan matches the choice you made in your accounting system.
 Otherwise, the data on the Scoreboard will be misleading.

-When you set up QuickBooks or other accounting software, you are given a configuration option to use either cash-based or accrual-based accounting.
-If your accounting system is cash based and you choose the option in LivePlan to spread out multi-month charges (accrual method), you will end up with a variance in revenue on the Scoreboard due to mismatched data.
-It will look like you are making much more money than expected, but the variance will just be matter of timing.
+When you set up QuickBooks Online, Xero, or other accounting software, you are given a configuration option to use either cash-based or accrual-based accounting.
+If your accounting system is cash-based and you choose the option in LivePlan to Spread out multi-month charges (accrual method), your results will look like you are making much more money than expected, but the variance will just be matter of timing.